-An itinerant work-based learning coordinator will coordinate efforts associated with CDOS Credentials including but not limited to: information gathering, data system input, and communication with all stakeholders (CSE Chairs, Guidance Counselors, Principals, and Teachers) on the progress and completion of the CDOS Credential components (annual Career Plan - grades 9-12, Employability Profile, and Work-Based Learning Hours - 54 hour minimum).
-Services must be purchased on a FTE basis not to exceed .6 FTE, to serve district students.
+An itinerant work-based learning coordinator will coordinate efforts associated with CDOS Credentials including but not limited to: information gathering, data system input and communication with all stakeholders (CSE Chairs, Guidance Counselors, Principals, and Teachers) on the progress and completion of the CDOS Credential components (annual Career Plan - grades nine through 12, Employability Profile, and Work-Based Learning Hours - 54 hour minimum).
+Services must be purchased on an FTE basis, not to exceed .6 FTE, to serve district students.

-Contact:

 Julie Landy

-Director of Exceptional Education
+Director of Exceptional and Alternative Education

-963-4315
+315.963.4315

 jlandy@CiTiboces.org